Adam Empie: Ministry

 In 1827, the growing Empie family moved to Williamsburg, Virginia, where the Rev. William Holland Wilmer (like Empie an opponent of slavery) had died unexpectedly.
 Empie served there as rector of Bruton Parish Church.
 He also taught classes in belles letters, logic, and ethics and served as 11th president of the College of William and Mary.
 In 1830, Empie received an honorary doctorate from the University of North Carolina.
 During his decade in Williamsburg, enrollment increased, and William Barton Rogers became his protégé.
 The development of a quality technical school had always been one of Empie's pet projects, but the College of William & Mary had for decades been suffering financially.
-He sent Rogers out on a fund raising campaign in Boston for that purpose - and the Massachusetts Institute of Technology was the eventual result, rather than revitalization in Virginia.
+He sent Rogers out on a fundraising campaign in Boston—and the Massachusetts Institute of Technology was the eventual result, rather than revitalization in Virginia.

 Family life and slavery

 On March 24, 1814, Empie married a 15-year-old Southern girl, Ann Eliza Wright.
 The daughter of Judge Joshua Grainger Wright, she grew up in a gracious home across the street from the church and, like Empie, spent summers on Wrightsville Sound.
 The Empies ultimately became parents to 12 children before Ann Eliza Empie died in 1843, but only eight lived to adulthood, and only John Joshua Empie, Anna Catharina Shepard, Adam Empie Jr., Susan Wright Smead, Charles Wright Empie, Lucy Wooster Brown and Ann Smith Hill survived their parents.

 Despite Empie's outspoken opposition to slavery, he received several slaves when he married Ann Eliza.
 Empie freed his slaves, but he treated them so kindly they refused to leave him.
 The most beloved of their slaves were buried in the Empie plot at Oakdale Cemetery, a white cemetery in Wilmington.

 Later, Empie's opposition to slavery, and service to his African-American parishioners, caused friction at Bruton Parish and the College of William & Mary.
 When Empie baptised, married and buried "Africans" and invited them to worship services, other parishioners resisted.
 Empie appealed to Bishop William Meade (a fellow member of the American Colonization Society) as well as the Virginia State Legislature.
 His actions were upheld, but life became so unpleasant for him in Williamsburg that he resigned and moved his family to Raleigh.
 The William & Mary trustees selected 1820 graduate and prolific slavery apologist Thomas Roderick Dew to succeed Empie as the college's 12th president.
 Empie taught at Raleigh's Episcopal High School from 1836 until 1838, as Virginia once again debated slavery's role at its Constitutional Convention.